-Small fish or fillets of fish Oak chips or straw
+tin coarse salt Small fish or fillets of fish 4 tins water Oak chips or straw

 Make a brine with the salt and water.
-Split open and clean small fisher cut $\frac{1}{2}$ inch thick fillets from a large fish.
-Immerse in brine for an hour.
-Construct a fire in such a receptacle that the smoke can be led through a pipe to the smoking box, in order to cool it before it reaches the fish.
-This is important as if the smoke is slighly warm there is slight cooking of the fish which is undesirable.
+Split open and clean small fish or cut 1/2 inch thick fillets from a large fish Immerse in brine for an hour Construct a fire in such a receptacle that the smoke can be led through a pipe to the smoking box, in order to cool it before it reaches the fish.
+This is important as if the smoke is slightly warm there is slight cooking of the fish which is undesirable.
 A tea chest makes a good smoking box.
-The fish may be hung on wires and should be smoked for 2 to 3 hours, the consistency in winter should be somewhat soft and in summer medium hard.
+The fish may be hung in wires and should be smoked for 2 to 3 hours, the consistence in winter should be somewhat soft in summer medium hard.